stateos/StateOS/README.md

 --------

 - kernel works in preemptive or cooperative mode
+- kernel can operate with 16, 32 or 64-bit timer counter
 - kernel can operate in tick-less mode
 - signals (clear, protect)
 - events